 28:37 Less accessible projects – The Monkey’s Tale

 42:46 Eric Goldberg – cartoon voice

 44:48 What is possible in CG that hasn’t happened?

 Clay Kaytis animated at Walt Disney Animation Studios in sunny Burbank, California for 19 years.
-He is currently directing his first animated film outside of Disney.
+He is currently directing his debut film, The Angry Birds Movie.
 This podcast has grown out of his love for animation and the great people who make it.
 Clay promises this is the only time he will write in the third person.
 Click his picture for more info.
 He will stop now.